-As experienced administrative law attorneys, we know there are often other factors involved.
+As experienced nursing license lawyer, we know there are often other factors involved.
 Nurses who are cited for misconduct or nurse malpractice are often the target of whistleblower retaliation.
 They may face employment-related or age discrimination in the workplace, or work in facilities that are understaffed.
 We investigate all the facts and collect evidence that we will use to build strong defenses for our clients.

-- Represent providers during conferences with a board review panel: We can also extensively prepare you for the questioning from the review panel and represent you during the conference.
+- Conferences with a board review panel: We can also extensively prepare you for the questioning from the review panel and represent you during the conference.
 You’ll know exactly what to expect and how to respond.
 The review panel will be represented by a lawyer from the Attorney General’s office.
 It is important that you are represented by an attorney as well to protect your license and livelihood.

-- Guide you through Attorney General’s office investigations: When allegations are serious, the AG’s office may become involved.
+- Attorney General’s office investigations: When allegations are serious, the AG’s office may become involved.
 Providers can receive subpoenas and requests for interviews.
 Do not respond or participate until you’ve spoken with an attorney.
 We can help you.

-Get started by making an appointment with a nursing board representation lawyer based in St. Paul.
-Call us at 651-964-6301 or contact us online.
-We can often help you handle the matter over the phone and via email, so there is no need for clients who are located far from our firm to travel to St. Paul for help.
+Get started by making an appointment with a board of nursing attorney based in St. Paul.
+651-778-0575 or contact us online.
+We can often help you handle the matter over the phone and via email, so there is no need for clients who are located far from our firm, such as in rural Minnesota, to travel to St. Paul for help.